-Cryptographic algorithm Cryptographic key sizes Cryptographic operation AES in CBC mode 128 bits and 256 bits Message encryption and decryption AES-CMAC 128 bits and 256 bits Generation and verification of Message Authentication Code
+Cryptographic algorithm Cryptographic key sizes Cryptographic operation AES in CBC mode 256 bits Message encryption and decryption AES-CMAC 256 bits Generation and verification of Message Authentication Code

-[Note 6-3]: Whether the Secure Messaging is applied or not depends on the type of commands.
+[Note 6-4] Whether Secure Messaging is permitted or not depends on the type of commands.
 Therefore, data encryption and message authentication codes are not necessarily applied to all commands and responses.

-6.1.11 FCS\RND.1 Quality standards for random numbers
+6.1.11 FCS_RND.1 Quality standards for random numbers